Current Number of NFL Teams

 Great Championship games mean a match-up of great teams that also set a direction for the NFL.
 These teams have created a great sports tradition for all of the cities and fans involved.
 Performance refers to great Super Bowl wins and great championship teams.

 One of the greatest championship teams that changed the direction of the NFL was the 1969 New York Jets.
 The Jets were the AFL champion facing the heavily favored Baltimore Colts of the NFL.
-The Jets won what is now referred to as Super Bowl III and this win in large part solidified the merger between the two leagues in 1970.
-Despite the fact that this team has never been to a Super Bowl since this is an example of an outstanding and very significant NFL single-season performance.
+The Jets won what is now referred to as Super Bowl III.
+This win in large part solidified the merger between the two leagues in 1970.
+It's an outstanding and very significant NFL single-season performance.
+However, this team has never been to a Super Bowl since.

-The 1985 Chicago Bears team is another example of a single season outstanding performance.
-This team was so defensively dominant, that the concept “defense wins championships,” was loudly reinforced.
-After this Super Bowl win by a defense-focused team, coaching, recruiting and blitz schemes changed significantly across the league.
+The 1985 Chicago Bears is another example of a single season outstanding performance.
+This team was defensively dominant.
+So much so that the concept “defense wins championships,” was loudly reinforced.
+Coaching, recruiting and blitz schemes changed significantly across the league after their success.

 NFL Team Dynasties

-An NFL team dynasty refers to a team with multiple Super Bowl wins to include several consecutive wins.
+An NFL team dynasty refers to a team with multiple Super Bowl wins.
+This includes several consecutive wins.

-Most recently, this would clearly define the New England Patriots as the overall best in NFL Performance.
-The Patriots have won 6 Super Bowls in the last 10 years, a performance standard that is unmatched by any other team.
+Recently, this would be the New England Patriots as the overall best in NFL Performance.
+The Patriots have won 6 Super Bowls in the last 10 years.
+This is a performance standard that is unmatched by any other team.

 The Pittsburgh Steelers have also won 6 Super Bowls but over the span of several decades.